 - Spotlight your customers

-A tried and true way to thank your customers on a dime.
+This is a tried and true way to thank your customers.
 Writing a personalized thank you note shows that there’s a human involved behind the scenes and behind the screen.

-Remember these five tips when writing the perfect thank you note:
+Remember these five steps when writing the perfect thank you note:

 John’s Crazy Socks

-A business that describes themselves as “a business built on love” knows a thing or two about making a connection.
-Customers will almost always receive a personalized, handwritten note inside their sock order.
+A brand that describes itself as “a business built on love” knows a thing or two about making a connection.
+Customers almost always receive a personalized, handwritten note inside their sock order.

-“Best customer service ever!”
 Sending a handwritten note after a difficult customer support interaction can help create a positive resolution.
-Epic Bars followed up with this customer after they were unhappy with a recent order and made a fan for life.
+Epic Provisions followed up with this customer after they were unhappy with a recent order and made a fan for life: “Best customer service ever!”

 ZULZ Bag Co

 When Julia Alena contacted Chewy’s customer support, she wasn’t expecting much.
-But not only did she get the resolution she wanted, she also received hand drawn pictures of her dogs!
-That’s going above and beyond handwritten notes, but I expect they’ve earned a customer for life.
+But not only did she get the resolution she wanted, she also received hand-drawn illustrations of her dogs!
+That’s going above and beyond handwritten notes, but probably earned Chewy a customer for life.

 While sending a handwritten note in every order might not be scalable, you can always set a monthly goal for yourself or for your team.
-Brandon Eley, founder of 2BigFeet explains how he ensures he contacts as many customers as possible with a goal: “It's my goal to send 1,000 cards every year, which works out to just 4 cards every weekday.”
+Brandon Eley, founder of 2BigFeet, explains how he ensures he contacts as many customers as possible: “It's my goal to send 1,000 cards every year, which works out to just four cards every weekday.”